johnshearing/iotaAirgappedClientServerWallet/README.md

  * Broadcast Transactions Online,
  * Handle Mult-Signatures,
  * MAM Masked Authenticated Messaging,
- * Interface with Qubic as that becomes available,
+ * Implement all the functionality available through Qubic as that comes online,
- * Facilitate deployment of smart contracts as the functionality becomes available.
  Check back often to follow the progress.
  Feel free to make suggestions.
  Thanks, John